Skip to main content

 Lefse

-Soft Norwegian flatbread made from potatoes, flour, and milk, rolled thin and cooked on griddle.
-Served with butter, sugar, cinnamon, or brunost.
-Regional variations throughout Norway.
-Essential Christmas tradition and year-round staple.
+Soft Norwegian flatbread of potatoes, flour, and milk, rolled thin and cooked on a griddle, then served with butter, sugar, cinnamon, or brunost.
+Every region has its own take.
+A Christmas tradition, though people eat it all year.

 Allergens: